Nuri1977/microverse_template/README.md

 ## Acknowledgments

+- Hat tip to anyone whose code was used
+- Inspiration
-- Entire Microverse team
+- etc
-- My learning and coding partners

 ## 📝 License

-This project is MIT licensed.
+This project is [MIT](./MIT.md) licensed.